OtavioHenrique/vecna/README.md

 ## Extend Existent Code

-All workers after be initialized by `Executor` will return its input channel on method `InputCh()` you're able to put any message on it that your worker will read.
+All workers after be initialized by `Executor` will return its input channel on method `InputCh()` you're able to put any message on it that your worker will read, this allows you to migrate or put a vector pipeline inside your application.

 ```
 type MyInput struct {